aaarne/epfl-geometry/dgp2018-exercise10/submission/README.txt

     over the halfedges.
 Note that this implicitly enforces convexity of the weights used.

+Results:

+We observe that the mapping of the head model the unit circle results in a bad textured result.
+Looking at the 2D parameter domain reveals that the entire head is maps very close to the center of the circle.
+This is because we have a small boundary consisting of a small amount of vertices which are connected to each other.

 -- TODO ---
-{ } warum 'almost closed' max so schlecht gemappt: boundary sehr klein (wenig vertices) { } stationaer bei implicit minimal surface nur bei uniform, da LGS gleich bleibt.
+{x} warum 'almost closed' max so schlecht gemappt: boundary sehr klein (wenig vertices) { } stationaer bei implicit minimal surface nur bei uniform, da LGS gleich bleibt.
 	nicht fuer cotan weights.
 { } was haben wir mit LX=0 right hand side gemacht (kurz erwaehnen)